Lila R. Gleitman: Professional career

 Gleitman was awarded a B.A. in literature from Antioch College in 1952, an M.A. in linguistics from the University of Pennsylvania in 1962, and a Ph.D. in linguistics from the University of Pennsylvania in 1967.
 She studied under Zellig Harris.

 She was employed as an assistant professor at Swarthmore College before accepting a position as the William T. Carter Professor of Education at the University of Pennsylvania from 1972 to 1973.
 Subsequently, she served as a professor of linguistics and as the Steven and Marcia Roth Professor of Psychology at the University of Pennsylvania from 1973 until her retirement.

 Gleitman is recognized as a pioneer of cognitive science.
 Her research led to the development of her renowned theory of syntactic bootstrapping.
 The theory led Gleitman and Barbara Landau to pursue new explanations of how blind children can effortlessly acquire spoken language related to vision (e.g., the words "look", "see", and words about colors).
 Gleitman's research interests included language acquisition, morphology and syntactic structure, psycholinguistics, syntax, and construction of the lexicon.
 Notable former students include Elissa Newport, Barbara Landau, and Susan Goldin-Meadow.

 The influence of Gleitman's research in language acquisition has been recognized by numerous organizations.
 She was elected as a fellow in the American Psychological Association, the Association for Psychological Science, the Society of Experimental Psychologists, the American Association for the Advancement of Science, the American Academy of Arts & Sciences, the Linguistic Society of America and the National Academy of Sciences.
 She won the David Rumelhart Prize in 2017.
 She served as president of the Linguistic Society of America in 1993.

+Lila R. Gleitman Prize for Early-Career Contributions to Cognitive Science

+In 2023, the Cognitive Science Society and the Society for Language Development established the Lila R. Gleitman Prize for Early-Career Contributions to Cognitive Science.
+The annual award recognizes an early-career woman researcher in cognitive science whose work reflects the intellectual depth and significance of Gleitman’s research.

+Recipients

+The prize is awarded annually at the Cognitive Science Society's Annual Meeting.